special316/powerup/README.md

 # powerup
-bombsquad
-i didnt make these files, i m js testing something
+i didnt make these files, i m js testing something.
+All the credits to bombsquad modders